Board of Directors

 Guy O. Williams

-Guy O. Williams is President & CEO of Detroiters Working for Environmental Justice and Principal & Founder of G.O.
+Guy O. Williams is the former President & CEO of Detroiters Working for Environmental Justice and Principal & Founder of G.O.
 Williams & Associates, L.L.C., strategic advisors for sustainable community and environmentally related programs.
 He previously served as Program Manager for Fair Food Foundation and as Senior Director for Community Development and Relations at National Wildlife Federation.

 The recipient of Bucknell University’s 2016 Alumni Association Award for Service to Humanity, Williams was also named 2014 Michigan Green Leader by the Detroit Free Press.
 He is known locally and nationally for his work as an advocate for environmental justice and a developer of community programming that values effective collaborations among business, government, and community interests.